Lotus Emira GT4 car revealed, ready for the race circuit

 This car was developed with RML Group, a British racing engineering company.

-“The all-new Emira GT4 is an exciting next step following the hugely successful launch of the Emira road car,” says Richard Selwin, Lotus Race Program Manager.
+“The all-new Emira GT4 is an exciting next step following the hugely successful launch of the Emira road car,” says Richard Selwin, Lotus Race Program manager.
 “We have worked hard with the team at RML Group to ensure this next-generation of Lotus GT car will deliver race-winning performance.”

 Those entering racing series will be allowed to buy this Emira GT4 cars for the 2022 racing season.
 However Lotus says availability will be very limited for the first year.
 It expects to be able to meet total global demand for 2023 as production of the race car continues.
 Pricing wasn’t made available initially.